 The mission of the Community Economic Development (CED) Funds is to contribute to financial security for Canadians and their communities through community economic development.
-The Funds support community economic development initiatives that lead to job creation and/or enhanced employability for marginalized youth and persons with mental health issues.
-Since the Funds' inception in 1995, we have disbursed over $5.6 million through 308 grants.
+The funds support community economic development initiatives that lead to job creation and/or enhanced employability for marginalized youth and persons with mental health issues.
+Since the funds' inception in 1995, we’ve disbursed over $6.5 million through 349 grants.

-The 2016 Spring round granted $360,000 to 16 organizations providing economic opportunities to marginalized youth and persons with mental health challenges, helping them build capacity for self-reliance.
+In 2017, we granted a total of $521,000 to 24 organizations providing economic opportunities to marginalized youth and persons with mental health challenges, helping them build capacity for self-reliance.